TritonDataCenter/sdc-cloudapi/docs/index.md

 Allows you to completely destroy an instance.

-An instance cannot be destroyed so long as [Instance Protection](#instance-protection) is enabled on that instance.
+An instance cannot be destroyed so long as [Deletion Protection](#deletion-protection) is enabled on that instance.

 ### Inputs